-This bone broth is filled with good-for-you, healing nutrients!
+Bone broth is filled with good-for-you, gut healing nutrients!
 It is anti-inflammatory, high in antioxidants, loaded with rich vitamins and minerals; in fact, I’m sipping a nice warm mug of it right now, by a nice cozy fire while writing this post.

 Besides tasting absolutely amazing, there are so very many benefits from bone broth, I probably began to realize how many benefits when a group of friends in my neighborhood banded together to help a mutual friend battle Multiple Sclerosis by using food to heal; traditional medicine had only temporarily helped and foods were and still are helping.

 Part of her regimen was drinking bone broth in large quantities daily.
 I did a little poking around for recommended consumption amounts and it kind of all depends on what your body is doing, but a good general guideline is a cup (8 oz) a day, or at least 4 times a week for regular immune support and balance.

 My favorite Czech and dear, sweet friend, Linda is the originator of this fantastic recipe!
 She’s an AMAZING cook, baker, bar tender and cookie decorator!
-In fact not long ago, we were at her house for a luncheon and as an appetizer, she served this amazing bone broth, who’d have thunk it would taste so amazing, filling and flavorful!
+In fact not long ago, we were at her house for a luncheon and as an appetizer, she served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!

 - High in antioxidants